CodecoolGlobal/tech-interview-workbook-A-Bolf/docs/module_advanced_enterprise_general.md

 #### What are the unit testing best practices?
 (Eg. how many assertion should a test case contain?)

+unit tests should be fast,isolated and repeatable

+Fast: Unit tests should take very little time to run(miliseconds).

+Isolated: Unit tests are standalone, can be run in isolation, and have no dependencies on any outside factors such as a file system or database.

+Repeatable: Running a unit test should be consistent with its results, that is, it always returns the same result if you do not change anything in between runs.

 Proper unit tests should fail for exactly one reason, meaning they should containt only one assertion.

 #### What is arrange/act/assert pattern?